Fiscal and Financial Planning Guide 2024-2025

 Students > Tuition tax credit

-Let’s recall that following the saga of the Carrés Rouges during the Printemps Érable in 2012, the Quebec’s Government had quietly reduced the tuition tax credit rate from 20% to 8%.
+It should be recalled that following the red squares saga during the 2012 Maple Spring, the Quebec government quietly reduced the tuition tax credit rate from 20% to 8%.

-This reduction has proven to be much more punitive than the original proposal to index tuition fees to the cost of living but has gone unnoticed.
+This reduction proved more penalizing than the initially proposed measure of indexing tuition fees to the cost of living, but went unnoticed.

-The main eligible tuition fees are those paid for post-secondary education at the following education establishment:
+The main eligible tuition fees are those paid for post-secondary studies at the following educational institutions:

 • University;